DragonSenses/Algorithms/LeetCode/64-minimum-path-sum/problem.md

   - The maximum depth of this stack is \(O(m+n)\), as it takes at most `m-1` steps down and `n-1` steps right to complete the path.
 - **Additional Space**:
   - No additional data structures are used in the brute force approach, so the space usage is limited to the recursion stack.

+# Dynamic Programming Approach

+## **Approach**

+We use an extra matrix `dp` of the same size as the original matrix.
+In this matrix, `dp(i, j)` represents the minimum sum of the path from the index `(i, j)` to the bottom-rightmost element of the grid.

+We start by initializing bottom rightmost element of `dp` as the last element of a given matrix.

+Then for each element starting from bottom right, we traverse backwards and fill in the matrix required minimum sums.

+Remember that for every element, we can move either rightwards or downwards.
+So filling in the minimum sum we use the equation `currCell + min(cellRight, cellDownwards)`